kathrynhamilton/textbooks/StoryGenius.md

 What unavoidable external change will catapult the protagonist into the fray, triggering their internal battle?

 ##### 1. Do a little free writing about your intended plot.
-Then extract from that a list of as many ideas for your novel's main problem as possible, even the ones that seem far-fetched.
+Extract from that a list of as many ideas for your novel's main problem as possible, even the ones that seem far-fetched.

 ##### 2. Look through each possibility and ask yourself: can the problem sustain the entire novel from the first page to the last (external test)?